-If you have been abused or neglected at Rosewood Care Center Rockford, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Rosewood Care Center Rockford, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Who is Rosewood Care Center Rockford?

 Rosewood Care Center Rockford is a medium for-profit nursing home in Illinois.
 They are Medicaid and Medicare-approved and have 116 licensed beds under their management.
 They specialized in individualized therapy and a range of other care programs.
 The facility is located at 1660 South Mulford Road, Rockford, IL and may be reached through telephone number 815-397-8700.
 The Illinois Nursing Home Care Act and Department of Public Health govern Rosewood Care Center Rockford.

 Rosewood Care Center Rockford’s Address, Phone Number, and Contact Information

 1660 South Mulford Road

 Rosewood Care Center Rockford’s Overview

 Rosewood Care Center Rockford is a medium, for-profit nursing facility situated in Winnebago County, in the community of Rockford.
 It is equipped with 116 registered beds and is Medicaid and Medicare-approved.
 Int runs under the Bravo Care of St. Charles Inc. Among their services are personalized therapy programs; fracture, tracheostomy, respite, amputation, and post-operative wound care; stroke and IV therapy; neuromuscular disorder care; and home exercise programs, among others.
 Rosewood Care Center Rockford’s management also supports a resident council and has ensured a sprinkler-equipped facility.
 As of the last recorded inspections, the center has 16 health and 6 fire safety citations.
 They also have zero federal fines within the last three years.
 US News and World Report gave Rosewood Care Center Rockford a one-star or poor rating.